Michael S. Benn

-Mike has been named a “Notable Practitioner” by the ILFR1000 and a “Rising Star” in the New York metropolitan area by SuperLawyers and is a member of the Finance Committee of the Board of Trustees of Solomon Schechter School of Westchester.
+Mike has been named a “Notable Practitioner” by the ILFR1000 and a “Rising Star” in the New York metropolitan area by SuperLawyers and is a member of the Board of Trustees of The Leffell School.

 - Corporate Bankruptcy and Restructuring: 2018-2019,

 in Harvard Law School Forum on Corporate Governance and Financial Regulation, February 17, 2019.